-- 4.4 In approving funding for Notting Hill Carnival, this links to the following: - The GLA commitment to support festivals that form centrepieces in the city's calendar of events - here in particular, events to celebrate Black culture. - Recovery mission Engaging Londoners: ensuring Londoners are informed and equipped to participate in the capital's recovery, including through mass public engagement, research, and community and cultural engagement designed to include those most affected by the pandemic; developing engagement activity that enables Londoners to connect and come together around celebrations, commemorations and opportunities to share in cultural activities, and feel united in London life, noting the uncertainty caused by the current context; and continuing to support cultural activities that help Londoners to engage with the cultural and community life of their city. - Recovery mission Building Strong Communities: focusing on community-led activities and coproductions with a priority on working with and through Londoners most affected by the pandemic. - Recovery mission High Streets for All: developing the capacity of local authorities and town centre partnerships to work with community groups and the private sector to plan for, safeguard and directly deliver a diverse, resilient and thriving mix of high street and town centre activity within easy reach of all Londoners; and promoting existing community and cultural spaces; and promote cultural engagement. - Recovery mission Helping Londoners into Good Work: supporting Londoners into good jobs with a focus on sectors key to London's recovery. - City for all Londoners: making London a fairer and more tolerant city, open and accessible to all, and one in which we can all live and prosper free from prejudice; and enabling all Londoners to benefit from the city's fantastic arts and culture. - All of Us Strategy for Social Integration: using sport, volunteering, arts and culture as powerful tools for social integration; and establishing London's reputation as a welcoming city for newcomers from other parts of the UK and abroad, with opportunities to feel a strong connection and positive sense of belonging to the city in which they are living. - Culture strategy: the Mayor will continue to fund festivals and events with an emphasis on more community involvement, increasing quality, raising London's profile, and increasing volunteering. - Inclusive London the Mayor's equality, diversity and inclusion strategy: celebrating London's rich diversity; and bringing communities together through a series of high-profile, accessible and inclusive events and campaigns.
+- 4.4 In approving funding for Notting Hill Carnival, this links to the following: - The Mayor's manifesto commitment to: - backing London's world-leading cultural and creative sector - growing our economy - helping Londoners to live in good health - giving young Londoners opportunities to thrive. - All of Us Strategy for Social Integration: using sport, volunteering, arts and culture as powerful tools for social integration; and establishing London's reputation as a welcoming city for newcomers from other parts of the UK and abroad, with opportunities to feel a strong connection and positive sense of belonging to the city in which they are living. - Culture strategy: the Mayor will continue to fund festivals and events with an emphasis on more community involvement, increasing quality, raising London's profile, and increasing volunteering. - Inclusive London the Mayor's equality, diversity and inclusion strategy: celebrating London's rich diversity; and bringing communities together through a series of high-profile, accessible and inclusive events and campaigns.